Luggage storage in King’s Cross Station

 You can find below a description of the different types of luggage storage solutions available in the surroundings of King’s Cross stations with their characteristics.

 Companies such as LuggageHero and BagBnB allow travelers to drop their luggage in a secured restaurant, hotel or bar, providing cheaper prices and more flexibility compared to the traditional luggage storage facilities.

-These two companies offer similar services, however they are different in several ways: LuggageHero allows customers to pay only for the exact time their luggage is stored, while BagBnB propose their service at a unique price for the first 24 hours.
-Moreover, BagBnB asks their client a booking-fee whereas LuggageHero only makes their clients pay if they show up for the booking.
-In both cases the items are sealed with official tags.
+These two companies offer similar services, though being different in several ways: LuggageHero allows customers to pay only for the exact time their luggage is stored, while BagBnB proposes their service at a unique price for the first 24 hours.
+BagBnB asks their client a booking-fee whereas LuggageHero only makes their clients pay if they show up for the booking.
+In both cases, the items are sealed with official tags.
 The opening hours fluctuate according to the local shop in which you store your suitcases, but overnight luggage storage is possible.

 Self storage with Access Self Storage.

 Access Self Storage provides their customers with a locker of 1 square meter, which can contain up to 5 suitcases.
-However customers still have to pay a fee per suitcase and the Access Self Storage facilities close relatively early.
+You still have to pay a fee per suitcase and the Access Self Storage facilities close relatively early.

 Storage offices with Excess Baggage Storage

-Excess Baggage Storage offer luggage storage solutions in the form of offices.
-These offices are present in most of the stations and are open from 7am until 11pm.
+Excess Baggage Storage offers luggage storage solutions in the form of offices.
+These offices are present in most of the stations and are open from 7 am until 11 pm.
 Group discounts are available under some conditions.

 King’s Cross Station’s particularities